Kohnert posets and polynomials of northeast diagrams: Ranked posets

-By induction, there is a maximal chain of length $\Delta(D)$ in $\mathcal{P}(D_0)$ that connects $D_0$ to $D$.
-Then $\mathcal{P}(D_0)$ is ranked if and only if all maximal chains from $D_0$ to $D$ have length $\Delta(D)$.
+By induction, there is a maximal chain of length $\Delta(T)$ in $\mathcal{P}(D_0)$ that connects $D_0$ to $D$.
+Since $\mathcal{P}(D_0)$ is ranked, all maximal chains from $D_0$ to $D$ have length $\Delta(T)$.
 As applying a Kohnert move always increases displacement, each covering relation in each maximal chain changes displacement by 1.
-Thus $\mathcal{P}(D_0)$ is ranked if and only if it has $-\Delta$ as a rank function. \end{proof}
+Thus, $\mathcal{P}(D_0)$ is ranked if and only if it has $-\Delta$ as a rank function. \end{proof}